getchip/CHIP-Docs/source/includes/_making.md

   /sys/class/gpio/gpio408/
 ```

 The number is somewhat unfortunate, since the `sysfs` names do not match the labels on our diagram!
 But is not too hard to translate.
-PinsXIO-P0 to P7 linearly map to `gpio408` to `gpio415` on kernel 4.3 and `gpio1016` to `gpio1023` on kernel 4.4.
+Pins XIO-P0 to P7 linearly map to `gpio408` to `gpio415` on kernel 4.3 and `gpio1016` to `gpio1023` on kernel 4.4.
 See [above](#kernel-4-3-vs-4-4-gpio-how-to-tell-the-difference) to learn more about that distinction.

 ### Some GPIO Switch Action
 These lines of code will let us read values on pin XIO-P7.
 First, we tell the system we want to listen to this pin: